Freedom of religion in Pakistan: Legal and personal freedom for non-Muslims

 The judicial system encompasses several different court systems with overlapping and sometimes competing jurisdiction, reflecting differences in civil, criminal, and Islamic jurisprudence.
 The federal sharia court and the sharia bench of the Supreme Court serve as appellate courts for certain convictions in criminal court under the Hudood Ordinances, and judges and attorneys in these courts must be Muslims.
 The federal sharia court also may overturn any legislation judged to be inconsistent with the tenets of Islam.
+Discrimination against religious minorities in Pakistan is embedded in the very structure of the constitution.
+Much has been written on the fact that the offices of President and Prime Minister are reserved for Muslims only.

 The Hudood Ordinances criminalize non-marital rape, extramarital sex, and various gambling, alcohol, and property offences.
 The Hudood Ordinances are applied to Muslims and non-Muslims alike.
 Some Hudood Ordinance cases are subject to Hadd, or Quranic, punishment; others are subject to Tazir, or secular punishment.

 Although both types of cases are tried in ordinary criminal courts, special rules of evidence apply in Hadd cases, which discriminate against non-Muslims.
 For example, a non-Muslim may testify only if the victim also is non-Muslim.
 Likewise, the testimony of women, Muslim or non-Muslim, is not admissible in cases involving Hadd punishments.
 Crimes like theft and rape which do not satisfy the conditions of punishments under hadd, are instead punished under the tazir system.
 A non-Muslim convicted of zina cannot be stoned under the hudood ordinance.

-Christian Church leaders argue that the government needs to go beyond the rhetoric of "minorities are enjoying all rights in the country" when they are not, and take practical steps to ensure that this is done.
+Christian Church leaders argue that the government needs to go beyond the rhetoric of "minorities are enjoying all rights in the country" and take practical steps to ensure that this is done.

 According to a survey in 2010 by the Pew Global Attitudes Project, 76% of Pakistanis polled supported the death penalty for those who leave Islam.